Besides your passport, what really defines your nationality these days?

 Today I use telepresence robots to telecommute around the globe, attend an XPRIZE meeting in India, or if I’m overseas, pop home for breakfast or dinner with my kids.

 Beyond these telepresence technologies, the biggest impact on dematerializing nationality will come from development of fully immersive, high fidelity, virtual worlds.
-Virtual workplaces you plug into using VR gear to interact with other virtual workers (perhaps even A.I.’s) on a daily basis.
+Virtual workplaces you plug into using Virtual Reality gear to interact with other virtual workers (perhaps even A.I.’s) on a daily basis.

 The earliest example of a virtual world where people were “living” and “working” is Phillip Rosedale’s Second Life.